15 Short Inspirational Stories with a Moral [Motivational stories]

 motivationalstories4-2426141

+Getting closer, he asked what the boy was doing.
 “The starfish will die if they’re still on the shore when the sun rises,” he replied.

 Perplexed, the old man said, “But that’s pointless!
 There are countless miles of beach and thousands of starfish.
-It doesn’t matter how many you return to the water, you can’t make a difference.”
+It doesn’t matter how many you return to the water.
+You can’t make a difference.”

 Unfazed, the boy bent down, picked up another starfish, and tossed it into the sea.